Hoover washing machines rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Hoover washing machines appear to be a bargain if you're just going on price, but our tests have found a few things shoppers need to be aware of.
+Hoover washing machines appear to be a bargain if you're just going on price, but our tests have found a few things for shoppers to be aware of.

-Hoover can trace its history back to the early part of the last century and Ohio, USA.
-The current incarnation of Hoover in Europe was bought by Italian appliance manufacturer Candy more than 20 years ago, and Candy washing machines are a sister brand to Hoover.
+Hoover can trace its history back to the early part of the last century and Ohio, USA, but the current incarnation of Hoover in Europe was bought by Italian appliance manufacturer Candy more than 20 years ago.
+Candy washing machines are a sister brand to Hoover.

-A brand with a mixed heritage – and mixed is how we'd rate Hoover washing machines.
+This is a brand with a mixed heritage – and mixed is how we'd rate Hoover washing machines.
 You can find out in our table below what Hoover does well and not so well.
-We'll tell you how highly Hoover machines score in our reviews, how reliable they are, and whether their owners would recommend them to others.
+We'll tell you how highly Hoover machines score in our tests, how reliable they are, and whether their owners would recommend them to others.

 If you'd rather read reviews of individual models, head to our Hoover washing machine reviews.